 The weight of a ski can definitely have an effect on your skiing, but don’t let it dictate what you pick.
 I will tell you that any weight difference under 100g is not worth considering — that's literally 5 slices of Juicy Fruit.
 It’s not going to change anything except in your head.
 Here are some good benchmarks for weight (single ski, no bindings):

 1,600-1,800g — Light

-As you can see, this entire scale only spans 600g so really don’t sweat this too much.
-Of course, lighter will be easier to move, but a heavier ski tends to handle better.
+As you can see, this entire scale only spans 700g so really don’t sweat this too much.
+Of course, lighter will be easier to move, but a heavier ski tends to handle better in the crud.
 It’s your personal choice for where you want to draw that line.

 FACTORS TO CONSIDER: There are 5 things you need to consider when picking out a ski.
 Remember, these are aspects you need to decide - not your buddy who tells you stuff.
 Sure, take it into consideration, but remember you are buying for you, not them.

 FACTORS TO NOT CONSIDER: Just as important are the things you SHOULD NOT consider when picking a ski.
 In my experience, with all the things to think about, I would worry about these the least.